Skip to main content

 3. 3Employment letter not matching bank statement salary — The monthly salary stated in your employer’s letter must align with the salary credits visible in your bank statement.
 If your compensation includes allowances paid separately or housing provided by your employer, ask HR to include a complete breakdown in the letter explaining the full compensation structure.

 5. 5Booking non-refundable flights before visa approval — Many applicants lock in flights and hotels to save money, then face financial loss if the visa is delayed.
-Always use refundable bookings or reservation-only itineraries until the visa sticker is physically in your passport.
+Always use refundable bookings or reservation-only itineraries until the e-Visa is approved and in hand.

 6. 6Overlooking the value of travel history — Nigerian applicants who have previously visited Turkey, Malaysia, Oman, Bahrain, or other countries should include photocopies of those stamps.
 A Thailand visa and successful trip also builds valuable travel history that meaningfully strengthens future Schengen and UK visa applications.